Dies ist eine Übersichtsseite mit Metadaten zu dieser wissenschaftlichen Arbeit. Der vollständige Artikel ist beim Verlag verfügbar.

 Abstract

-<b>Background:</b> Artificial intelligence services, such as ChatGPT (generative pre-trained transformer), can provide parents with tailored responses to their pediatric orthopaedic concerns.
-We undertook a qualitative study to assess the accuracy of the answer provided by ChatGPT in comparison to OrthoKids ("OK"), a patient-facing educational platform governed by the Pediatric Orthopaedic Society of North America (POSNA) for common pediatric orthopaedic conditions. <b>Methods:</b> A cross-sectional study was performed from May 26 to June 18, 2023.
+Background: Artificial intelligence services, such as ChatGPT (generative pretrained transformer), can provide parents with tailored responses to their pediatric orthopaedic concerns.
+Chatbots are increasingly popular, therefore we undertook a qualitative study to assess the accuracy of the answer provided by ChatGPT in comparison to OrthoKids (“OK”), a patient-facing educational platform governed by the Pediatric Orthopaedic Society of North America (POSNA) for common pediatric orthopedic conditions.
+Methods: A cross-sectional study was performed on May 26-June 18, 2023.
 OK website (orthokids.org) was reviewed and 30 existing questions were collected.
 The corresponding OK and ChatGPT responses were recorded.
-Two pediatric orthopaedic surgeons assessed the answer provided by ChatGPT against the OK response.
-Answers were graded as: AGREE (accurate information; question addressed in full), NEUTRAL (accurate information; question not answered), DISAGREE (information was inaccurate or could be detrimental to patients' health).
-The evaluators' responses were compiled; discrepancies were adjudicated by a third pediatric orthopaedist.
+Two pediatric orthopedic surgeons assessed the answer provided from ChatGPT against the OK response.
+Answers were graded as: AGREE (accurate information; question addressed in full), NEUTRAL (accurate information; question not answered), DISAGREE (information was inaccurate or could be detrimental to patients’ health).
+The evaluators’ responses were compiled; discrepancies were adjudicated by a third pediatric orthopedist.
 Additional chatbot answer characteristics such as unprompted treatment recommendations, bias, and referral to a healthcare provider were recorded.
-Data was analyzed using descriptive statistics. <b>Results:</b> The chatbot's answers were agreed upon in 93% of questions.
+Data was analyzed using descriptive statistics.
+Results: The chatbot’s answers were agreed upon in 93% of questions.
 Two responses were felt to be neutral.
 No responses met disagreement.
 Unprompted treatment recommendations were included in 55% of its responses (excluding treatment-specific questions).
-The chatbot encouraged users to "consult with a healthcare professional" in all responses.
-It was nearly an equal split between recommending a generic provider (46%) in contrast to specifically stating a pediatric orthopaedist (54%).
-The chatbot was inconsistent in related topics in its provider recommendations, such as recommending a pediatric orthopaedist in 3 of 5 spine conditions. <b>Conclusion:</b> Questions pertaining to common pediatric orthopaedic conditions were accurately represented by a chatbot in comparison to a specialty society-governed website.
-The knowledge that chatbots deliver appropriate responses is reassuring.
-However, the chatbot frequently offered unsolicited treatment recommendations whilst simultaneously inconsistently recommending an orthopaedic consultation.
-We urge caution to parents utilizing artificial intelligence without also consulting a healthcare professional. <b>Level of Evidence:</b> IV <b>Key Concepts</b>•Artificial intelligence chatbots are becoming increasingly popular, as demonstrated by the rapid rise of publications on the topic in the last 3 months, and they represent a novel patient education online platform.•In comparing 30 common pediatric orthopaedic conditions, >90% of the chatbot's responses were felt to be in agreement with a specialty society's parent-patient-facing education platform.•The chatbot's responses were largely unbiased and referred patients to a healthcare professional.
-However, the responses lacked references or citing sources for the provided information.
+The chatbot encouraged users to “consult with a healthcare professional” in all responses.
+It was nearly an equal split between recommending a generic provider (46%) in contrast to specifically stating a pediatric orthopedist (54%).
+The chatbot was inconsistent in related topics in its provider recommendations, such as recommending a pediatric orthopedist in 3 of 5 spine conditions.
+Conclusion: Questions pertaining to common pediatric orthopedic conditions were accurately represented by a chatbot in comparison to a specialty society-governed website.
+The knowledge that chatbots deliver appropriate responses is reassuring, however the chatbot frequently offered unsolicited treatment recommendations whilst simultaneously inconsistently recommending an orthopaedic consultation.
+We urge caution to parents utilizing artificial intelligence without also consulting a healthcare professional.

 Ähnliche Arbeiten